 In 1972, the Israelis even created Azit, the Paratrooper Dog, for a movie.
 In a later Israeli TV show, the cracking Shitsel, a young Jewish student is expelled from his yeshiva (seminary) for hiding a stray dog.
 When he shows his grandfather, we learn the above Yiddish proverb.

-On the other hand, a Jewish director who loved dogs was Stanley Kubrick and he featured dogs in a couple of his movies.
+On the other hand, a Jewish director who loved and owned dogs alll his life was Stanley Kubrick and he featured dogs in a couple of his movies.

 Comedian Louis C.K., who has Jewish ancestry, voices Max, a Jack Russell Terrier in The Secret Life of Pets.
 Other famous movie dogs, owned by Jews, include Walter Sobchak’s ex-wife’s dog in The Big Lebowski and Bernie Focker’s Moses in Meet the Fockers.